IdoBenEzri/Binance-trading-bot/README.md

 - fill_history(self,coin,start):

-  Arguments - string "coin" set to a coin name written in this format "BTCUSDT", *optional* - int "start" represent a timestamp of the earliest candlestick to add,defauld to 300   days otherwise.
+  Arguments - string "coin" set to a coin name written in this format "BTCUSDT", *optional* - int "start" represent a timestamp of the earliest candlestick to add,default to 300   days otherwise.

   Method fill candlesticks history for a certain coin.